 Instructions

-- Add the mulled wine, sugar and cinnamon to a pot and bring to a boil – let reduce to about half of the amount.
-In the meantime wash, stone and cut the plums into slices.
-Add to the pot and let cook until soft (but not mushy) and the mulled wine is reduced to a thick sauce.
-Take off the heat and let cool down.
+3. For the mulled wine plums, add the mulled wine, sugar, and cinnamon to a saucepan and bring the wine to a boil.
+Let the wine cook and reduce to about half.
+In the meantime, wash, stone, and cut the plums into slices.
+Add them to the saucepan and let them cook until soft (but not mushy).
+The mulled wine should be reduced to a thick sauce.
+Remove from the heat and let cool down.

-- Dice the bread rolls finely, do as well with the fruit loaf (christstollen) and add to a bowl.
-Warm the milk a bit, add the orange zest and mix with the eggs until well combined.
-Pour over the bread/stollen and mix.
-Let soak for about 15 minutes.
+4. Cut the bread rolls and the Christmas Stollen into small cubes and add them to a bowl.
+Warm the milk slightly, add the eggs and orange zest and mix to combine.
+Add the mixture to the cubed bread/Stollen and mix to combine.
+Let everything soak for about 15 minutes.

-- Bring water in a large pot to a boil and then reduce the heat.
-Form six dumplings out of the bread/stollen mixture, add to the pot and let cook on low temperature for about 15-20 minutes.
+5. Bring a good amount of water in a large cooking pot to a boil and then reduce the heat.
+Shape six dumplings out of the bread/Stollen mixture, add them to the pot and let them cook/simmer on low for about 15-20 minutes.
 While the dumplings are in the water, mix the sugar and ground cinnamon in a small bowl.
-Take the dumplings out of the water, let drain and then roll in the sugar mixture.
-Serve with the vanilla sauce and mulled wine plums.
+Take the dumplings out of the water, let them drain for a moment, then roll them in the sugar mixture.
+Serve immediately with the vanilla sauce and mulled wine plums.

 Notes